“the advancement of education for the public benefit in the science of neuroanaesthesia and neurointensive care”

 Cambridge University Health Partners, the Academic Health Sciences Centre, and The Institute for Continuing Education at the University of Cambridge are pleased to offer the University of Cambridge Post Graduate Certificate in Clinical Medicine.
 This PGCert is designed to enhance the non clinical skills of healthcare professionals and broaden their understanding of healthcare education, research, and leadership.

-Further details about this novel, exciting course can be found at: http://www.ice.cam.ac.uk/course/postgraduate-certificate-clinical-medicine
+Further details about this novel, the exciting course can be found at: http://www.ice.cam.ac.uk/course/postgraduate-certificate-clinical-medicine

 We are now pleased to offer fellowships in neurocritical care combined with the PGCert commencing August 2017 or August 2018 for a period of 1 year.
 The Neurosciences Critical Care Unit (NCCU) at Addenbrooke’s Hospital is a mixed level 2/3 critical care unit which currently comprises 23 beds and is dedicated to the management of patients with acute brain injury and major trauma.
 The NCCU has an international reputation for the development and translation of research into clinical practice and works with a wide variety of national and international collaborators, particularly in the area of traumatic brain injury and neuroimaging, and is co-located with the Wolfson Brain Imaging Centre.